 In previous editions Chambers has called Chris “intellectually gifted and amazingly conscientious…all-round class act; he puts the extra 10% on top of the 100%.”

 Chris was once again listed as a rising star in Chambers 2019, sources describe him as an “absolutely fabulous guy” who has “lots of good ideas” and is “very much on top of international work and issues.”
 He is also praised for his client service, as well as his “in-depth knowledge and sympathy to traumatic circumstances.”

-The Legal 500 (2018) describes Chris as “absolutely dedicated and organised”.
-In previous editions they commented he is “outstanding” noting his “good judgement and calm approach”.
+The Legal 500 has previously described Chris as “absolutely dedicated and organised” and “outstanding” noting his “good judgement and calm approach”.
 Satisfied clients praise “his invaluable ability to put technical terms into language a lay client can understand”.